getmaxun/maxun/README.md

 </h2>

 <p align="center">
-✨ Turn any website into clean, contextualized data pipelines for your AI applications ✨
+✨ Turn any website into clean, contextualized data pipeline for your AI applications ✨
 <br />
 Maxun is the easiest way to extract web data with no code.
 The <b>modern</b> open-source alternative to BrowseAI, Octoparse and similar tools.
 </p>